Justin Tetrault

 About

 My interests concern a range of topics, especially political movements and extremism, decolonization, prisons and re-entry.
 I currently have two research projects.
 The first is my work on the University of Alberta Prison Project as part of the Centre for Criminological Research.
 Our research team interviews incarcerated people and staff about their experiences living and working inside prisons.
 I have written on racism and prison gangs, Indigenous peoples' experiences with cultural programming, and am currently studying re-entry experiences and healing lodges, respectively.
-My second project examines right-wing nationalism and its relationship to mainstream culture in Canada, focusing on anti-Muslim and populist groups.
-From this work, I have published on the philosophy of hate, the problems with "extremism studies", and unhoused Indigenous people's experiences with hate crime.
+My second project examines right-wing nationalism and its relationship to mainstream culture in Canada, focusing on nationalist and populist groups.
+From this work, I have published on "mainstreaming" of the far-right, the philosophy of hate, the problems with "extremism studies", and unhoused Indigenous people's experiences with hate crime.
 I am also Red River Métis and serve as chair of Augustana's Indigenous Collective, which organizes Indigenous initiatives and events and furthers our Indigenous studies program.

 Teaching